qecsim/qecsimext/README.rst

 Tools
 _____

-Tasks for running tests with coverage, generating documentation and building source and binary distributables can be executed using tox_.
+Tasks for running tests with coverage, checking style, generating documentation and building source and binary distributables can be executed using tox_.
 See ``./tox.ini`` for more details.

 .. _tox: https://tox.readthedocs.io/